 • 15.
 Characteristics of the waste disposal facility.

 • 16.
-Monitoring of the state of the environment in places of storage (accumulation) of waste.
+Monitoring the state of the environment in waste storage (accumulation) areas.

 • 17.
 Monitoring the state of the environment at waste disposal sites.